 With most bottles coming with measuring caps, ensure you use the recommended amount of cleaning agent for the stated amount of water.

-3. Using dirty water to clean the floor
+3. Use of dirty water to clean the floor

 If you clean the entire house with the same bucket of water, you’ll end up with a messy, dirtier, and sticky floor especially if it is wooden, tile, or laminate.